Milan Lukić: Sjeverin massacre

-On the morning of 22 October 1992, a bus traveling from Priboj, Sandžak, Serbia to Rudo, Bosnia, was stopped in the Bosnian village of Mioče by four members of the Osvetnici (Avengers) paramilitary unit under the command of Milan Lukić.
+On the morning of 22 October 1992, a bus travelling from Priboj, Sandžak, Serbia to Rudo, Bosnia, was stopped in the Bosnian village of Mioče by four members of the Osvetnici (Avengers) paramilitary unit under the command of Milan Lukić.
 The other members of the group were Oliver Krsmanović, Dragutin Dragicević, and Đorđe Sević.
 16 Bosniak passengers from Sjeverin - 15 men and one woman, all Yugoslavian and/or Serbian citizens - were taken off the bus and forced onto a truck.
 They were taken to Višegrad, which was under the control of the Bosnian Serb Army, to the Vilina Vlas hotel.
 The hostages were severely beaten and tortured inside the hotel and then taken to the edge of the Drina river, where they were executed.

 Shortly after the abduction, Lukić was stopped by Serbian police when driving through Sjeverin and found in possession of weapons and forging personal documents.
 He was charged, but released from custody.
 In October 2002, after the fall of Slobodan Milošević, indictments were issued against Milan Lukić and others.
 Witness protection proved problematic in the trial.
 On 29 September 2003, Dragićević, Krsmanović, and Lukić were found guilty of the torture and murder of the abductees; Krsmanović and Lukić were convicted in absentia.